Privacy Notice - Individuals captured by CCTV

 When someone visits www.dur.ac.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be transparent about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 A cookie is a simple text file that is stored on your computer or mobile device by a website's server and only that server will be able to retrieve or read the contents of that cookie.
 Cookies allow websites to remember user preferences, choices and selections, such as what's in your shopping basket.
 Durham University also make use of the Google Analytics service to understand how you navigate around our site.

-CCTV: Links to other websites
+Individuals Captured by CCTV: Links to other websites

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-CCTV: Changes to this privacy notice
+Individuals Captured by CCTV: Changes to this privacy notice

 We regularly review our privacy information to ensure that it remains accurate and current.
 We will review and update this privacy information whenever we plan to use personal data for any new purpose.
 Any changes to this privacy information will be communicated to you.

-CCTV: Further information
+Individuals Captured by CCTV: Further information

 If you have any questions which you feel have not been covered by this Privacy Notice, please email us or write to: